jivebiscuit/jivebiscuit.github.io/docs/guides/rundown.md

 *Note: `LISTID` is optional when only one list is adapted for the position*

-### Example - Austin TRACON
-Austin TRACON (consolidated) is online along with all 4 local controllers.

-- AUS Local can only send messages to its coordination list (P01)
-- GTU Local can only send messages to its coordination list (P02)
-- HYI Local can only send messages to its coordination list (P03)
-- EDC Local does not have STARS feed from the TRACON and must verbally coordinate calls for release

-#### KAUS departures with automatic releases
-AAL123 is number 1 for 18R at KAUS with an assigned departure heading of 210 degrees:

-1. Local: `<F13>AAL123 18R 210<ENTER>` immediately sends coordination message to Austin TRACON.
-The message may blink green for a moment while auto-acknowledgement is processed. `LISTID` is not needed since there is only one coordination list between Austin Local and TRACON.
-1. TRACON: Receives the message on P01 and auto-acknowledge activates.
-1. Local: notices the coordination message turns solid green and launches the aircraft.

-#### KGTU departures with Call for Release
-N123 is number 1 for 18 at KGTU with an assigned departure heading of runway heading.
-N456 is number 2 for 18 with an assigned deparute heading of 260.

-1. Local: `<F13>N123 18 RH<ENTER>`, then `<F13>N456 18 260<ENTER>`.
-Sends two messages (in sequence) to Austin TRACON.
-Both messages will blink green until the TRACON acknowledges. *Note: `LISTID` is not needed since there is only one coordination list between Georgetown Local and TRACON.*
-1. TRACON: Receives both messages on P02 and acknowledges the first with `<F13>P02 N123<ENTER>`.
-As desired, TRACON can release the second aircraft at any time with `<F13>P02 N456<ENTER>`.
-Local shall apply standard same-runway separation for departures. *Note: `LISTID` is required for all TRACON coordination commands because it receives messages on 3 coordination channels.*
-1. Local: notices the coordination message turns solid green for one (or both) and launches the aircraft(s) while applying same-runway separation.

-### Additional Notes
+### Important Notes
-- Text in coordination messages (e.g. `18R 210` or `18 RH`) is not required if the Local controller is departing aircraft within SOP guidelines, pre-arranged coordination, or other verbal coordination with relevant controllers.
+- The primary field at an up/down facility will not use coordination/rundown lists, especially where the facility SOP specifies that the Local controller will tag and handoff all departures.
+- If an aircraft will be departing from a non-advertised runway, turned in a direction other than SOP-defined departure headings, or any other unusual situation exists, extra text in coordination messages (e.g. `18 R270` or `11 RH`) should be included.
 - Local controllers can continually build a departure sequence by sending subsequent messages to their respective coordination list.
 In the TRACON, list entries are sorted by time of message arrival.
 - TRACON controllers can toggle automatic acknowledgment on any list by entering `<F13>(LISTID) A*<ENTER>` or `<F13>(LISTID) M*<ENTER>`. *Note: only messages without additional coordination text will be auto-acknowledged.*
-- Coordination lists are for **departure releases only** and the acknowledgment of coordination messages (automatic or manual) does not grant permission to violate SOP procedures or separation minima as outlined in the 7110.65.
+- Coordination lists are for **departure releases only**.
+The acknowledgment of a coordination messages (automatic or manual) does not grant permission to violate SOP procedures or separation minima as outlined in the 7110.65.

+### Example: Austin TRACON
+Austin TRACON (AUS_W) is online with all 4 local controllers.

+- AUS Local will tag departures and hand off to the TRACON
+- GTU Local will send messages to its coordination list (P01)
+- HYI Local will send messages to its coordination list (P02)
+- EDC Local does not have STARS feed from the TRACON and must verbally coordinate all calls for release

+N123 is number 1 for RWY 18 at KGTU with an assigned departure heading of 100 (standard SOP).
+N456 is number 1 for RWY 11 with an assigned departure heading of 090 (non-standard SOP).

+**Coordination Message Sequence:**

+1. GTU Local: `<F13>N123<ENTER>`, then `<F13>N456 11 L090<ENTER>`.
+Sends two messages (in sequence) to Austin TRACON.
+Both messages will blink green until the TRACON acknowledges. *Note: `LISTID` is not needed since there is only one coordination list between Georgetown Local and the TRACON.*
+1. AUS TRACON: Receives both messages on P01 and acknowledges the first with `<F13>P01 N123<ENTER>`.
+As desired, TRACON can release the second aircraft at any time with `<F13>P01 N456<ENTER>`.
+Local shall apply standard separation minima for departures. *Note: `LISTID` is required for all TRACON coordination commands because it receives messages on multiple coordination channels.*
+1. GTU Local: notices the coordination message turns solid green for one (or both) and launches the aircraft(s) while applying standard separation minima.

+### Example: I90 TRACON
+I90 Consolidated (I90_D) is online with KCLL, KGLS, and KSGR Local control.

+- KIAH and KHOU will tag departures and hand off to the TRACON
+- KSGR Local will send messages to its coordination list (P01)
+- KGLS Local will send messages to its coordination list (P03)
+- KCLL Local will send messages to its coordination list (P07)

+N123 is at KSGR taxing to RWY 17.
+N456 is at KGLS taxing to RWY 18.
+N789 is at KCLL taxing to RWY 29 (but KCLL is advertising RWY 35 for departures).
+All aircraft will be given standard SOP departure headings.

+**Coordination Message Sequence:**

+1. KSGR Local: `<F13>N123<ENTER>`
+1. I90_D: Receives the message on P## and acknowledges by entering `<F13>P01 N123<ENTER>`
+1. KSGR Local notes the coordination message stops blinking and launches the aircraft.
+1. KGLS Local: `<F13>N456<ENTER>`
+1. KCLL Local: `<F13>N789 29 RH<ENTER>`
+1. I90_D: Receives the messages on P03 and P07 and approves the KGLS departure by entering `<F13>P03 N456<ENTER>`.
+The KCLL departure needs to hold for release.
+1. KGLS Local notes the acknowledgment and launches the aircraft.
+KCLL Local notes their coordination message is still flashing (not acknowledged) and holds the aircraft
+1. I90_D: `<F13>P07 N789<ENTER>`
+1. KCLL Local notes the coordination message stops flashing and launches the aircraft.